Home

 If you have the chance, take a drive along Surf Highway 45.
 Apart from stunning scenery, the highway will take you past several historic pa and battle sites where you can learn more about the rich history of the Taranaki region.

-Taranaki Region - Nature / Wildlife
+Taranaki Region - the great outdoors

-Mt Taranaki's beautiful peak towers over the region with a commanding aura, and is New Zealand's most accessible, and most Forgotten World Highway picture frequently climbed peak.
-Make sure to take your camera with you as you will be taking shot after shot.
+Taranaki's beautiful peak towers over the region with a commanding aura, and is New Zealand's most accessible, and most frequently climbed peak.

 The mountain's rugged slopes are home to a wide variety of New Zealand's unique flora and fauna.

 On Taranaki's southern side, the omminously named Goblin Forest is a thick rainforest which thrives in a near perfect climate where high rainfall and mild temperatures encourage growth.
-A walk brings Elephant Rock Taranaki picture you face to face with ferns, mosses, and ancient trees.
-A very mystical place.

 Another great drive in the region is the Forgotten World Highway .
 As New Zealand's first heritage trail, the highway follows historical Maori trade routes, and takes you through lush forests, past beautiful mountains, and historic sites.